ninajhun/learningfuze-assessment/let-and-const/LESSON.md

 ### 1. Let is block scoped
 #### What is a block?
-A block is a chunk of code bounded by {} (and aka anything within curly braces is a block).
+A block is a chunk of code bounded by {} (aka anything within curly braces is a block).

 So a variable declared in a block with let is only available for use within that block.